 Genetic tests

 Genetic screening tests are recommended before or at the beginning of pregnancy.
 These tests are tailored to the couple's specific needs and are typically done in consultation with a genetic counselor.
 No appointment is necessary for these tests and they are available to the general population, even where there is no family history of genetic disease.
+The Ministry of Health provides a list of recommended tests on its website, along with additional information.

 The purpose of screening tests is to identify carrier couples who are at risk of having children with relatively common but severe genetic diseases for which no treatment currently exists.